Call4Cloud | MMP-C | Autopilot | Device Preparation

 Open a PowerShell Script and Copy-Paste the whole text content and watch it go.

-And within a few seconds, the Endpoint Security Windows Defender Firewall Rules policy is created with a lot of rules in it.
+Within a few seconds, the Endpoint Security Windows Defender Firewall Rules policy is created with many rules in it.

 6. Don’t forget to lock it down

-Please note that ONLY creating Firewall Rules isn’t the best practice you also need to be 100% sure the Firewall is up and running.
-Secondly, you really don’t want the firewall to easily be disabled by end-users!.
+Please note that creating Firewall Rules alone isn’t the best practice.
+You also need to be 100% sure the Firewall is up and running.
+Secondly, you really don’t want the firewall to be easily disabled by end-users!
 To do so, we need to create an additional Endpoint Security Firewall policy.

 And make sure you turn on the Microsoft Defender Firewall for Public/Private and the domain network.
 You could also configure the “Allow policy merge” but by default this is configured to yes